AsaTyr2018/SDUnity/README.md

 Prompt presets live in `presets.txt` and can be selected from the dropdown in the Generation tab.

 Setting the environment variable `SDUNITY_GPT2_MODEL` allows choosing a different GPT-2 checkpoint for the auto enhancement feature.
+The generator now removes duplicate tags automatically.

 LoRA support relies on the [peft](https://github.com/huggingface/peft) package.
 If you install SDUnity manually, make sure all dependencies from `requirements.txt` are installed with